 I think her position is "if I've already got Henry James and Joseph Conrad what do I need with other authors"

-― five gone cats from Boston (underrated aerosmith bootlegs I have owned), Sunday, 13 March 2011 20:36 (ten years ago) link
+― five gone cats from Boston (underrated aerosmith bootlegs I have owned), Sunday, 13 March 2011 20:36 (eleven years ago) link

 my gf takes that line. it's kind of infuriating but also kind of impossible to argue with